Umami Pot

 Instructions

-• Remove the stems and seeds from green bell peppers, and cut them into bite-sized pieces.
+• Remove the stems and seeds from the green peppers, then cut them into bite-sized pieces.

-• Heat sesame oil in a pan.
-Once the pan is hot, add the pepper pieces and sauté over medium heat until they soften.
-Then, turn off the heat and mix in shio kombu to blend the flavors.
+• Heat sesame oil in a pan and sauté the peppers over medium heat until they are tender.
+Then, stir in shio kombu to combine the flavors.

 Notes